“Why don't I just ask ChatGPT about the German market?”

 - •

-You need every finding sourced and verified
+You need every finding sourced, verified, and signed by a named analyst.

-The real cost
+§ 07 · The real cost

-The €20/month subscription doesn’t include the 80 hours you’ll spend structuring the output.
+The €20 subscription doesn't include the 80 hours you'll spend structuring the output.

 The price of ChatGPT Pro isn't the cost.
 The cost is the time your team spends turning chat responses into something usable: fact-checking claims, finding sources, building spreadsheets, structuring a strategy, formatting it for the board, and doing it again for the next country.